Struct rurtle::turtle::Turtle

 Set the turtle's color.
 New lines will be drawn using that color but

-existing lines will remain in their color. red
+existing lines will remain in their color. red, green and blue are

 given as floats in the range [0; 1], where 0 means nothing and 1 full